Oppkey/fastopp/blog/_posts/2025-10-27-python-development-environment.md

 improve my Python tool use.
-As I drove home from fly fishing in California, I looked at the changing crimson foliage near Stanford University and decided that today was the day to dump pip, pylance, flake8, isort and Black formatter and configure my Python tools for a brighter future in 2026.
+As I drove home from fly fishing in California, I looked at the changing crimson foliage near Stanford University and decided that today was the day to dump pip, pylance, flake8, isort and Black formatter and configure my Python tools for a fun-filled future in 2026.

-Two decades ago, I taught my kids Python with Emacs and flake8.
+Long ago in the mid 2000s, I taught my kids Python with Emacs and flake8.
-On that beautiful Autumn afternoon, I was using Cursor with a bunch of extensions imported from VSCode back in 2024 - Pylance for IntelliSense,
+Twenty years later, on a beautiful Autumn afternoon in 2025, I sat down in Palo Alto and opened Cursor with a bunch of extensions imported from
+VSCode back in 2024 - Pylance for IntelliSense,
 Flake8 for linting, isort for imports, Black for formatting, and pip for dependency management.
 I was using these tools almost every day